Reference#

 Conversion from SEG-Y to MDIO.

-mdio.converters.segy.segy_to_mdio(segy_path, mdio_path_or_buffer, index_bytes, index_names=None, index_lengths=None, chunksize=None, endian='big', lossless=True, compression_tolerance=0.01, storage_options=None, overwrite=False)#
+mdio.converters.segy.segy_to_mdio(segy_path, mdio_path_or_buffer, index_bytes, index_names=None, index_types=None, chunksize=None, endian='big', lossless=True, compression_tolerance=0.01, storage_options=None, overwrite=False, grid_overrides=None)#

 Convert SEG-Y file to MDIO format.